poirier/cheat/django/dokku_ssl.rst

 *Note:* Get the site up and running, and accessible from the Internet, first.
 Let's Encrypt will not be able to get you a certificate until then.

+There's nothing Django-specific about this part, but I'm including it just because we probably want to do it on every single Django deploy.

 To add SSL with the `Let's Encrypt plugin <https://github.com/dokku/dokku-letsencrypt>`_ (`more <https://blog.semicolonsoftware.de/securing-dokku-with-lets-encrypt-tls-certificates/>`_), first install the plugin by running on the dokku server (plugins must